jinilover/coordinateGeometryInScala/readme.md

 Similar tests are performed in https://github.com/jinilover/coordinateGeometryInScala/blob/master/src/test/scala/org/jinilover/geometry/coordinate/CalculateReminedSpaceSpec.scala

-##Mathematical analysis, development and testing
+##Analysis, development and testing
-Mathemtical problem is a good domain for applying FP.
-Since FP is used, the application is written in a simpler and more elegant way than using other programming paradigm.
+This problem can be solved by using different programming paradigms.
+Adopting FP makes the application simpler and more elegant than using other programming paradigm.
 Therefore in developing this application, implementation takes the least time.
-Most of the time is spent on mathematical analysis, i.e. using the graph book to draw various edges and polygons, and writing test cases.
+Most of the time is spent on analyzing the problem and writing test cases.
 In the implementation, only basic FP features are used such as higher-order functions, Monad.
 Scalaz is used in a few places only.